ElMostafaIdrassi/OpenJPEGJNI/README.md

 	- I made sure in my code to avoid storing the input stream in the C code heap, by passing it as **Java NIO ByteBuffer** and getting only a reference from the C code to the byte array in the Java code.

 	- I made sure in my code to avoid storing the output stream as a large byte array in the C code and then pass it finally to the Java code.
+	Instead, whenever there is a part of the JPEG byte stream that has been successfully decoded into a BMP image, I write the resulting output into the corresponding Java output byte array by calling the method **writeToOutputStream** from the C code.
 	Sometimes, bmp images can be very big and we cannot afford failing the decoding because of a lack of memory to hold the entire output.

 	- I will try to provide, in the future, the function setLocking() in Java code, which can be called only when using input streams.